binaryphile/sorta/README.md

     }

-`declare -p` shows you bash's conception of the variable, namely that "first" is an array ("declare -a"):
+`declare -p` shows you bash's conception of the variable, namely that "first" is an array, shown by the "declare -a" response:

     $ array=( 1 2 )
     $ my_function3 array